Irek-h/Irek-h/README.md

-### Hi there I'm Infrastructure Security Engineer/Architect at Shiji 👋
+### Hi there, I'm Irek - Infrastructure Security Engineer/Architect at Shiji 👋

 - 🔭 I’m currently working on